 What does meditation look like for you?
-Do you have daily rituals you follow?

 I see meditation in mindfully listening to folks I talk with during the day, in my tea making and drinking rituals, sitting to eat a meal (instead of while driving in the car!), free writing in journals, and in more traditional ways of seated meditation, qi gong, and yoga.
 I practice qi gong at home every morning and evening.
 I also have a home Hatha yoga practice that I’m really not very great at doing with consistency yet — I think that’s why it’s called ‘practice’!

 Meditation looks different for me depending on the day and what my body needs.
 If I need to move, I practice a more active qi gong series.
 If I don’t have energy to move but I am too sleepy to sit, I’ll do a standing meditation.
 And if I just know my body needs to sit, I’ll do a seated meditation or a guided meditation on my back.

 I see meditation more broadly these days.
 I encourage myself to do what works best for me, in the moment.
 I went through phases of trying to rigidly hold myself into a specific form or routine which quickly turned into a practice that was unsupportive.
 I wasn’t being kind to myself when I skipped a session, or felt I had failed in some way.
 None of those thoughts were true.
 I find more discipline and consistency in knowing I am participating in my practice everyday, while also being able to actively choose the best ritual for me in the moment.